 However, change may be possible through treatment.

 With a few behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with chronic lung disease.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.